BlueRidgeLabs/patterns/README.md

 We use Github Actions for continuous integration testing and linting.
 see: `.github/workflows` for details.

+Specs are, well, [heisenbuggish](https://en.wikipedia.org/wiki/Heisenbug).
+If they don't pass, try `rspec --only-failures` and they will.
+Why, I don't know.

 Development workflow:
 Install mysql & redis